These Architects Want To Make Algae Farming Just Another Part Of Urban Infrastructure

 While producing algae in large tanks or farms is probably more efficient, the designers see another reason for bringing production into cities, particularly into public spaces.
 “By integrating production in the city . . . there is also an aim of establishing a different form of communication with the end user, and a different way of consuming,” says Claudia Pasquero, one of the cofounders of ecoLogicStudio.
 Instead of wondering where a product comes from, consumers could watch it grow.
 A network of mini-farms throughout a city could work together to supply both food and energy.

-The prototype is conceptual rather than something the designers plan to produce.
+The prototype is conceptual, but the designers plan to continue developing Biotech Huts.
 For algae to scale up in cities, they say, there will have to be a major shift in how people think about infrastructure and where food and energy are supposed to come from.
 They might also have to think differently about algae as food.
 To that end, the designers have worked with chefs to experiment with recipes that could be more appetizing to consumers than the typical pill or green juice–like a dessert made with algae, cream, and cinnamon.

-Note: Correction: This article has been amended to reflect the fact that the designers do intend to continue working on project past the prototype stage.